SPACE GHOST VOL. 1 #9

 In his original incarnation, Space Ghost was a superhero whose base of operations was a small world known as “Ghost Planet.”
 He fought super-villains in outer space with his teen sidekicks, Jan and Jace, and their monkey, Blip.
 His main weapons were power bands he wore around his wrists and lower arms; the bands fired off multiple energy beam-based attacks, including heat, cold, and force, to name a few.
 Space Ghost could also fly, survive in space, and turn invisible (his “Inviso Power”).
 He also had a space ship known as “the Phantom Cruiser.”

 THE LOWDOWN: Since July 2021, Dynamite Entertainment's marketing department has been providing me with PDF review copies of some of their titles.
-Space Ghost #7, Volume One, however, is not the latest issue that I received because I bought my own copy this time.
+Space Ghost #9, Volume One is a recent issue that I have received.

 I READS YOU RECOMMENDS: Fans of Dynamite Entertainment's Warner Bros. comic book series will want to read Space Ghost Volume One.